distrill/food/sauces/avocado_cream_sauce.md

 * garlic

 ### how do
-1. Combine ingredients in a blender or food processor to desired thickness.
+1. Combine ingredients in a blender or food processor to desired smoothness.

 ### notes
 I store this sauce in a plastic sauce bottle, which has a fairly fine tip.
 It takes a mew minutes in the food processer to get the garlic and cilarntro broken